benjaminion/upgrading-ethereum-book/src/book.md

 ### Constants <!-- /part3/config/constants -->

-The distinction between "constants", "presets", and "configuration values" is not always clear, and things have moved back and forth between the sections at times.
+The distinction between "constants", "presets", and "configuration values" is not always clear, and things have moved back and forth between the sections at times[^fn-presets].
 In essence, "constants" are things that are expected never to change for the beacon chain, no matter what fork or test network it is running.

+[^fn-presets]: See [Issue 2390](https://github.com/ethereum/consensus-specs/pull/2390) for discussion and a rationale for the current categorisation into constants, presets, and configuration variables.

 #### Miscellaneous